dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 * A short description/rationale explaining your design choices
 * Type styles — include the name of the typeface, sizes, styles, and colors used
 * Color palette — include swatches and hex codes

+Visit my page to see an example style guide: http://dalikate.me/kate-page.pdf

 ***
 ## Part 2: Setup Git & Atom